Content:

 Churn rate is one of the main metrics of any SaaS business.
 And one of the main goals of business strategies is the churn rate reduction.
 Why’s that?

-Why is churn rate one of the worst problems for businesses?
 Because you lose the money you could potentially earn.
 This money could be invested in your business development, make this grow faster and acquire more customers.
 This is why you should develop the strategy to work on churn drivers, prevent churn rate increase, and revenue reduction.

 In this article, we are covering 7 expert opinions on how to detect early signs of churn, its drivers, and the strategy for its reduction management.